plewis/plewis.github.io/phylogenetics/lab-ggtree.md

 ### What to turn in

-Send _circletree.pdf_ and _bstree.pdf_ to Analisa in order to get credit for this lab.
+Send _circletree.pdf_, _bstree.pdf_, and _rbcl738tree.pdf_ to Analisa in order to get credit for this lab.

 ## Acknowledgements